57blocks/website-article/articles/What Makes a Good Vector Database/README.md

-Data migration capabilities are also vital, facilitating smooth transitions and scaling by allowing efficient replication of tables---even those with considerable volumes of data.
+Data migration capabilities are also vital, facilitating smooth transitions and scaling by allowing efficient replication of tables-even those with considerable volumes of data.
 This ensures that the database remains adaptable and responsive as organizational needs evolve, without interrupting existing processes.